Non-Alcohol Fatty Liver Disease: Do's And Don'ts You Must Follow

 Non-alcoholic fatty liver disease (NAFLD) is a condition which can be closely linked to metabolic syndrome.
-Insulin resistance, high blood pressure, high cholesterol levels and high blood levels of triglycerides can together contribute to NAFLD.
+Insulin resistance, high blood pressure, high cholesterol levels and high levels of triglycerides can together contribute to NAFLD.

 Non-alcoholic fatty liver disease is a result of inflammation in the liver